How to Beat Obsessive Love and Set Healthy Relationship Boundaries

 Obsessive tendencies and strong need for control in other aspects of life can spill over into relationships.
 Recognizing this tendency in yourself can help you to fight off the feelings of need to control in your relationship.
 Life coaching can help to create healthier ways to cope with these feelings.

-Is there some one in your life who gives you extra attention when feelings of obsessive love surface?
+Is there some one in your life you can turn to when feelings such as these surface?
 Is there a family member, treasured friend or your loved one who pays extra attention to you when you feel this way?
 It is important to create healthy relationship boundaries.
 Feelings of obsessive love will sabotage your relationships over time.